openafs-contrib/ansible-openafs/roles/openafs_common/README.md

 task.
 This can be useful in to automatically create a usable CellServDB file in a test environment.

+The CellServDB information for the cell.
+This must be provided as a inventory variable or an external yaml file, the path specifed by `afs_csdb_file`.

+    afs_admin: <username>.admin

+An adminstrative user name.
+This is the `pts` user name, for example: `jdoe.admin` The default value is `{{ ansible_user }}.admin`.

+    afs_user: <username>

+A regular user name and pts id.
+The default value is `ansible_user`.

     afs_install_method: managed

 The method used to install OpenAFS on the remote node.
 The default value